 |16.||Canon SX710||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the M50 Mark II has a hotshoe, while the SX740 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the M50 Mark II and the SX740 are recent models that are part of the current product line-up.
 The SX740 replaced the earlier Canon SX730 HS, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Canon SX740 Manual.
+Further information on the features and operation of the M50 Mark II and SX740 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Canon SX740 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 Mark II or the Canon SX740 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS M50 Mark II: